From the East Coast Atlantic to the Florida Panhandle, we picked 13 quiet Florida beach towns that you need to check out.

 INSIDER TIPThe beach at Vilano is one of the best in Florida for finding shark teeth, one of the most kid-friendly free activities you can have on the sand.
 Just sift through the sand at low tide and look for telltale razor-sharp edges glinting among the shell shrapnel.

 Anna Maria Island

-Insider Tip: Pineapplefish Rentals has an incredible selection of artistically decorated bungalows and villas on AMI’s beautiful canals and sugar sand beaches.
+INSIDER TIPAnna Maria is an idyllic place to rent a vacation home for a multi-generational gathering.
+Pineapplefish Rentals has an incredible selection of artistically decorated bungalows and villas on AMI’s beautiful canals and sugar sand beaches.

-Insider Tip: As long as you’re in the area, make a point to take a daytrip to Fort DeSoto Park, with its emerald waters and pristine shelling beaches.
+INSIDER TIPAs long as you’re in the area, make a point to take a day trip to Fort DeSoto Park, with its emerald waters and pristine shelling beaches.

 Santa Rosa Beach

 Continue about 45 minutes west of Panama City Beach in the Panhandle to reach this far more mellow and upscale community along northwest Florida’s sublime Emerald Coast.
 Families especially love Santa Rosa Beach thanks to the abundance of vacation homes for rent along the sugary sands and calm, clear waters ideal for dipping.
 From all-encompassing luxury resorts like WaterColor Inn & Resort to quaint guest houses that conjure a Key West vibe (like the Hibiscus Coffee & Guesthouse), there’s an accommodation for every type of vacationer here in one of Florida’s best hidden-gem beach towns.
 Watching the sunset is the only thing set in stone on most people’s schedules here, along with a seafood feast at one of a handful of atmospheric restaurants that include classic spots like Stinky’s Fish Camp, known for its fish tacos and excellent raw bar serving up fresh Gulf oysters.